Property Management Business Plan

 Demographic Profile of Target Market

-The precise demographics of the town in which our location resides is as follows:
+The precise demographics of the town in which our location resides are as follows:

 Wilmette | Winnetka | |